 Establishing a strict quid pro quo between the funding and the policy is difficult, of course, but TPPF’s policy papers and ideological positions often meld with the interests of its client-donors.
 That curious synchronicity suggests that this think tank may be less ideological than customer service-oriented—a point underscored by reporting the Observer and The Guardian did in December.
 In an application to a large conservative foundation, TPPF bragged about its ability to provide an “intellectual foundation” for attacks on Medicaid.
 TPPF boasted of numerous meetings with Rick Perry’s staff and of convincing Sen. John Cornyn and a pair of Texas congressmen to “champion” legislation that would allow Texas to “block grant” (read: partially privatize) the state’s Medicaid program.
 Exaggeration is a feature of grant writing, and TPPF is no doubt inflating its influence a bit.
 But the documents still show TPPF’s reach and its main selling point: that it puts a veneer of respectability on otherwise fringe ideas.
 But any notion that TPPF operates with intellectual integrity is belied by the documents, too.
 In its grant request, TPPF seeks $40,000 from the funders to “prove” that its Medicaid proposal will work.
 Not to test it, or subject it to different assumptions, but rather to reach a predetermined conclusion.
 That’s the definition of reverse-engineering.
 And it is considered unethical in journalism, academia and intellectual pursuits.

 TPPF is just one of scores of state-level think tanks that have cropped up in state capitals over the past decade.
 They receive only a tiny fraction of the media attention that marquee, Washington, D.C.-based organizations like the Heritage Foundation do.
 But in their way, the state groups are more influential.
 Very little happens in Congress these days anyway.
 The action on critical issues has shifted to statehouses where the TPPFs of the nation have outsized sway.
 But there’s nothing intellectual or thoughtful about what they do.
-It’s time to stop pretending otherwise.If you like what you just read, click HERE to donate now.
+It’s time to stop pretending otherwise.To support journalism like this, donate to the Texas Observer.